EconomyLens.com

 Related

 The airline made a firm order for 50 Boeing 787 Dreamliners, with an option for 25 more.
 It also placed an order for 100 Boeing 737 MAX jets, with an option for 50 more.
-Additionally, the airline is in talks with engine makers Rolls-Royce and GE Aerospace for engines, spare parts, and maintenance services for the Dreamliners.
+The airline is also in talks with engine makers Rolls-Royce and GE Aerospace for engines, spare parts, and maintenance services for the Dreamliners.
 The Boeing deal follows Turkish Airlines’ December 2023 announcement of a 355-plane order from European rival Airbus.

 Reports of a Boeing deal had circulated in Turkish media earlier this week, ahead of Erdogan’s meeting with Trump.
-It was Erdogan’s first official reception at the White House since Trump’s first term in 2019, and he had been largely sidelined during President Joe Biden’s 2020-2024 term.
-Washington kicked Turkey out of the F-35 fighter jet program in 2019 due to the NATO member’s purchase of the Russian air defense system.
-Trump indicated he was ready to lift sanctions against Ankara over the S-400 missiles if the meeting went well.
+It was Erdogan’s first official reception at the White House since Trump’s first term in 2019.
+He had been largely sidelined during President Joe Biden’s 2020-2024 term.
+Washington kicked Turkey out of an F-35 fighter jet programme in 2019 over the NATO member’s purchase of the Russian air defense system.

-However, he also pressed the key issue of Ukraine with Erdogan, whose country has refused to join international sanctions on Moscow and has even increased its purchases of Russian oil.
-“I’d like to have him stop buying any oil from Russia while Russia continues this rampage,” Trump told reporters at the start of the Oval Office meeting.
-Turkey is Russia’s fourth-biggest trading partner, according to Europe’s Bruegel institute, which recorded $52 billion worth of exchanges last year, largely in fossil fuels and electronics.
-Trump, who suggested earlier this week that he now believes Ukraine can win the war, insists that Western allies must stop purchasing Russian oil and gas before he imposes any further sanctions on Moscow.
+Turkey is Russia’s fourth-biggest trading partner, according to Europe’s Bruegel institute, which tallied $52 billion worth of exchanges last year — largely fossil fuels and electronics.
+Trump, who said in a major shift earlier this week that he now believed Ukraine can win the war, insists Western allies must stop buying Russian oil and gas before he imposes any more sanctions on Moscow.

 © 2024 AFP